 - Any terminal illness with life expectancy under one year, where the illness or treatment leads to one of the following: Severe, intractable or chronic pain, nausea or severe vomiting, cachexia or severe wasting.

-As of December 8, 2016, there are 765 approved health care practitioners who can certify medical marijuana patients, 3740 patients actively enrolled in Minnesota’s medical marijuana program, and 416 approved patient caregivers in the registry.
+As of July 2018, there are 1,234 approved health care practitioners who can certify medical marijuana patients, and 10,738 patients actively enrolled in Minnesota’s medical marijuana program.

 CBD from Hemp Oil in Minnesota

 Hemp-derived CBD products are legal under Federal Law in the United States; however, individual state laws are dynamic and fluid.
 Individual states may enact their own laws governing hemp-derived CBD.

 Cultivation of Cannabis in Minnesota